Bulgaria's leader seeks 4th term amid pandemic, protests - WTMJ

 SOFIA, Bugaria (AP) — Bulgarians voted Sunday in a parliamentary election widely seen as a referendum on the country’s center-right prime minister after months of anti-government protests and amid a surge in coronavirus infections.

-Prime Minister Boyko Borissov is hoping to win his fourth term in office.
-The 61-year-old macho-style politician has led the populist GERB party since its founding in December 2006 and ruled Bulgaria with an iron grip for most of the last 11 years.
+Prime Minister Boyko Borissov is hoping to win his fourth term.
+The 61-year-old politician has led the populist GERB party since its founding in 2006 and has ruled Bulgaria with an iron grip for most of the last 11 years.

 Borissov has avoided contact with journalists since the protests started in July, instead relying on social media to broadcast his almost daily campaign stops at construction sites while promoting his party’s slogan: “Work, work, work.”

-Support for Borrissov at home and aboard has eroded since thousands took to the streets and accused the government of meddling with oligarchs, failing to eliminate graft and poverty and overhaul the judicial system.
+Support for Borrissov has eroded since thousands took to the streets and accused the government of being influenced by oligarchs, failing to eliminate graft and poverty and failing to overhaul the judicial system.

+President Rumen Radev, a vocal critic of Borissov, urged Bulgarians to turn Sunday’s election into the first step toward a return to laws and rules.

+“I voted against the collapse of statehood, lawlessness and corruption and for a free, just and prosperous Bulgaria,” he said Sunday after voting.

-Bulgaria, which joined NATO in 2004 and the European Union in 2007.
-Allies have repeatedly criticized the Balkan country for corruption and deficiencies in the rule of law and media freedom, but Borissov trumpeted its ties with the West on Sunday..
+Bulgaria, which joined NATO in 2004 and the European Union in 2007, has been repeatedly criticized for corruption and deficiencies in the rule of law and media freedom, but Borissov on Sunday trumpeted the country’s ties with the West.

 “The immense support we received from our counterparts in Europe shows the importance of a stable European government in Bulgaria,” he said.